 So, what’s stopping you (or anyone) from having sex in college?
 Here are a few reasons why it’s not working out.

 When you meander through campus to and from classes and study sessions, you probably see beautiful women left and right.
 And if you’re on Tinder or another dating app, you can basically view a database of all the cute girls at your college.
 With so many hotties out there, you might have unrealistic expectations of the type of woman you want to hook up with.

 Dating and hookup apps are excellent tools for meeting people.
 However, the endless swipe-left design can mess with your head a little.
 It’s easy to get into a mindset where you think you can find someone hotter if you just keep swiping.

 The same goes for meeting people in person.
 If you always have your sights set on the next person, you won’t get anywhere with the woman in front of you.
+You might miss all those signs that she even wants to sleep with you!
 Whether on Tinder or on campus, try to think outside your typical type.
 When you expand your horizons, you’ll boost your chances of getting laid.

 College is an inherently stressful time.
 It’s common to feel overwhelmed by academic pressures and the financial burden of being a student.
 Even if you want to have sex in college, you might not realize stress is getting in your way.

 In The Atlantic’s issue “The Sex Recession,” Kate Julian explains that depression and anxiety rates for young people have been skyrocketing.
 Anxiety, depression and chronic stress are known to suppress a person’s desire to have sex.